-9th grade 1.
-Maintain an academically rigorous course of study.
-10th grade Plan to take elective courses that are related to your career interest and visit some job sites.
-Update your GA Futures account.
-Register for the SAT and/or ACT online.
-Register for a GCIS account.
-Plan to take the Preliminary SAT (PSAT) which is given to all 10th grade students in the fall of their sophomore year at no cost.
-(Check with counselors prior to October regarding the date.)
-The PSAT is given once a year.
+- 1. Maintain an academically rigorous course of study. - 2.
+Update your GA Futures account. - Register for the SAT and/or ACT online. - 4.
 Meet with counselors to revise your Individual Graduation Plan.

-Take the PSAT to determine areas of academic strength and weakness.
-Continue to update your GA Futures account.
-Meet with your counselor to decide if you should take the SAT or ACT; especially if enrolled in AP, IB or advanced level courses.
-Take the PSAT/NMSQT during your junior year to qualify for National Merit Scholarship and other scholarship competitions.
+- Take the PSAT/NMSQT during your junior year to qualify for National Merit Scholarship and other scholarship competitions.
 (Students must pay to take the PSAT).
 Check with counselors prior to October regarding the PSAT date.
-Juniors must register to take the PSAT.
+Juniors must register to take the PSAT. - 2.
 Take the SAT and/or ACT in the spring.
-Check postsecondary catalogs, college websites or www.GAFutures.org to determine which test is required for admission.
+Check postsecondary catalogs, college websites or www.GAFutures.org to determine which test is required for admission. - 3.
 Visit the high school counselor regularly.
 The counselor will guide students in the exploration of careers and postsecondary education possibilities and the application process.
-Take advantage of books, videos, and catalogs in the counseling office and Career Resource Center as well as the library and Internet.
-Begin to visit college and university campuses.
-Register with the NCAA Clearinghouse in the spring and send an official transcript if interested in an athletic scholarship in a Division I or II school.
-Begin the process for military appointments.
-Consider ACCEL/Dual Enrollment/Move On When Ready Continue to update your GA Futures account.
-Maintain an academically rigorous course of study.
-Meet with counselor to confirm graduation eligibility (graduation verification).
-Continue to update your GA Futures \account.
-Listen to announcements concerning postsecondary representatives' visits, College and Career Fest, scholarship information, and test registration dates.
-Retake the SAT or ACT in early fall to improve scores.
-Select postsecondary and technical schools.
-Make contact with each postsecondary choice requesting scholarships, applications, catalogs, and a financial aid application.
-Submit application, application fee, and high school transcript to at least two colleges.
-Prospective Division I or II athletes must send final transcript to the NCAA Clearinghouse in May.
-Obtain Federal Student Aid Form (FAFSA).
-Private institutions may require additional forms.
-Visit postsecondary institutions of choice.
-Finalize postsecondary choices.
+Take advantage of books, videos, and catalogs in the counseling office and Career Resource Center as well as the library and Internet. - 4.
+Begin to visit college and university campuses. - Register with the NCAA Clearinghouse in the spring and send an official transcript if interested in an athletic scholarship in a Division I or II school. - 6.
+Begin the process for military appointments. - 7.
+Consider ACCEL/Dual Enrollment/Move On When Ready - 8.
+Continue to update your GA Futures account.